-“The Lantern Parade symbolizes reunion.
+The night will burst with street performances, a Balkan-groove marching band and the unveiling of the new centrepiece Year of the Rat lantern.
+The Lantern Parade symbolises reunion.
 It’s for everyone to reunite and celebrate.
-Through events like this, we are more enriched and aware of each other’s cultures and identities.”
+Through events like this, we are more enriched and aware of each other’s cultures and identities.

 Palmerston North City Council funds and organises this event in association with the Manawatū Multicultural Council.